cwb-05/Project-1-Amphora/README.md

 <li><strong>The Feedback section</strong>
     <ul>
-    <li>The Feedback section allows users to post suggetions for bettering the Website.</li>
+    <li>The Feedback section allows users to post suggestions for bettering the Website.</li>
     <li>It allows the user to post their First Name, Last Name and Feedback and saves the information.</li>
     <li>All fields must be filled before the form is submitted.</li>
     <li>The form is beneficial in that it allows users to weigh in on the website's design and content.</li>